 This works for both application/json and x-www-form-urlencoded bodies.

-For example, consider a query to retrieve a client credentials OAuth token.
-Since the grant_type parameter is not included in the query definition, we need to add it to the request body.
+For example, consider a query that uses the Client Credentials flow to obtain an OAuth token.
+Since the grant_type argument is not included in the query definition, we need to add it to the request body.

 type Query {